-- I. It is the policy of Pennsylvania Health and Wellness® (PHW) that treatment with iontophoresis (electrophoresis, Drionic device) is medically necessary when all of the following criteria are met: - A. Diagnosis of primary hyperhidrosis; - B. Member has developed medical complications, such as skin maceration with secondary skin infections; or has a significant constant disruption of professional and/or social life (e.g., recurrent changing of clothes, affecting job/social function, etc.) which has occurred because of excessive sweating; - C. Is unresponsive or unable to tolerate at least one of the pharmacotherapies prescribed for excessive sweating (e.g., anticholinergics, beta-blockers, or benzodiazepines); - D. Failed a 6-month trial of conservative management including the adherent application of aluminum chloride hexahydrate [Drysol by prescription] or topical agents have resulted in a severe rash; - E. Has none of the following contraindications: - 1.
+- I. It is the policy of Pennsylvania Health and Wellness® (PHW) that treatment with iontophoresis (electrophoresis, Drionic device) is medically necessary when all of the following criteria are met: - A. Diagnosis of primary hyperhidrosis; - B. Development of medical complications, such as skin maceration with secondary skin infections or has a significant constant disruption of professional and/or social life (e.g., recurrent changing of clothes, affecting job/social function, etc.) which has occurred because of excessive sweating; - C. Unresponsive or unable to tolerate at least one of the pharmacotherapies prescribed for excessive sweating (e.g., anticholinergics, beta-blockers, or benzodiazepines); - D. Failed a six-month trial of conservative management including the adherent application of aluminum chloride hexahydrate [Drysol by prescription] or topical agents have resulted in a severe rash; - E. Has none of the following contraindications: - 1.
 Cardiac pacemaker; - 2.
 Cardiac arrhythmias; - 3.
 Pregnancy (hyperhidrosis often improves during pregnancy); - 4.
-Metal implants, depending on it size and position (may divert the electric current); - 5.
+Metal implants, depending on size and position (may divert the electric current); - 5.
 Cracked skin near the treatment area. - II.
-It is the policy of PHW that endoscopic thoracic sympathectomy (ETS) for palmar or palmar and axillary hyperhidrosis is medically necessary when all of the following criteria are met: - A. Meets all of the iontophoresis criteria in I.A-D; - B. Has a resting heart rate ≥ 55 beats per minute; - C. Hyperhidrosis symptoms started at an early age (usually < 16 years), and surgery is requested for a young member (usually <25 years of age); - D. Body mass index <28; - E. Reports no sweating during sleep; - F. The member is relatively healthy with no significant comorbidities; - G. Has persistent and severe primary hyperhidrosis; - H. Has failed one of the following: - 1.
-Iontophoresis; - 2.
-Trial of botulinum toxin for predominantly axillary hyperhidrosis.
+It is the policy of PHW® that surgical excision of axillary sweat glands for axillary hyperhidrosis are medically necessary when all of the following criteria are met: - A. Meets all of the iontophoresis criteria in I.A. through D.; - B. Has persistent and severe primary hyperhidrosis; - C. Has failed one of the following: - 1.
+Iontophoresis;

+2. Trial of botulinum toxin.